cedrickchee/vibe-jet/README.md

 - **Personality**: It feels more like a co-developer than other models.
 It is far more collaborative, asking clarifying questions throughout.
 Among other models, Claude Sonnet 3.7 comes the closest.
 It also pushes back on subjective decisions.
 So refreshing to have it suggest alternatives instead of being a sycophant, unlike other AI models.
 Its generated code comments are also helpful.

+I plan to explore more of what it can do.

 ## Gemini 2.5 Pro Compare to Other AI Models

 ### Gemini 2.5 Pro vs. o1 Pro